lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

    0 directories, 21 files

 Examine the contents of the ``build/tutorial_01_geometry`` and a ``build/tutorial_02_partition_mesh`` directories.
-Recall from the note this tutorial's :ref:`tutorial_partition_mesh_waves_SConscript` section that we require the targets from the code pertaining to :ref:`tutorial_geometry_waves` to build the targets for this tutorial.
+Recall from the note this tutorials_tutorial's :ref:`tutorial_partition_mesh_waves` section that we require the targets from the code pertaining to :ref:`tutorial_geometry_waves` to build the targets for this tutorial.
 There is an important distinction to be made here.
 This tutorial is **NOT** utilizing the outputs from :ref:`tutorial_geometry_waves`'s :ref:`tutorial_geometry_waves_build_targets` section when we executed the ``$ scons tutorial_01_geometry`` command.
 This